 The Taliban has started a new era of human rights abuse and violations since taking over on 15 August 2021 in Afghanistan.
-Today, one year later, the country is at the brink of irreversible ruin.
+Now, two years since, the country is at the brink of irreversible ruin.

 Not only the Taliban de-facto authorities have broken their promise of protecting Afghan people’s rights, especially women’s rights, they have resumed the cycle of violence and committed a litany of human rights abuses and violations with full impunity.
 In one year, they have systematically dismantled key institutions for human rights protection, clamped down on freedom of expression, association, fair trial, and other rights.
 The fundamental rights of women and girls have been stripped.
 Thousands of Afghans have been arbitrarily detained, tortured, disappeared, and even killed.
 Journalists, activists, human rights defenders, artists, academics, religious and ethnic minorities remain at particular risk.